 So it is good?

 - Treating epilepsy.
-It is the only one proven health benefit by reducing epilepsy seizures or even totally eliminate seizures (but rare).
+It is the only proven health benefit by reducing epilepsy seizures or even totally eliminate seizures (but rare).

 - Hard to follow.
-Since the diet is completely different from normal diet, being hungrier than usual for that period is tough for some people.
+Since the diet is completely different from a normal diet, being hungrier than usual for that period is tough for some people.

 - Nutrient deficiency risks.
 If the diet is not well planned to take in enough vitamins and minerals, one might experience problems like kidney stones and decreased mineral density.
 Also, having constipation is common for keto-diet eaters.

 - Health problems.
-We know that some fats can be healthy, but following this diet increase fat intake and increase risk of having heart diseases.
+We know that some fats can be healthy, but following this diet increase fat intake and increase the risk of having heart diseases.